-The Manufacturing and Competitiveness team—formerly known as “Technology to Market”—works with private companies to investigate and validate groundbreaking, early-stage solar technology and support a skilled workforce.
+The Manufacturing and Competitiveness team—formerly known as “Technology to Market”—works with private companies to investigate and validate groundbreaking, early-stage solar technology.
 The goal is to strengthen innovative concepts and move them toward readiness for greater private sector investment and scale-up to commercialization.
 Manufacturing and Competitiveness, in close collaboration with the office’s other teams, also manages several prize programs, which leverage American innovation and competitive spirit to advance new ideas in solar energy.

-Victor Kane is the acting program manager for the Solar Energy Technologies Office (SETO) Manufacturing and Competitiveness team, having spent the previous three years helping establish the American-Made Challenges Solar Prize and the American-Made Network.
-Victor’s work has focused on helping solar innovators make their products and processes more attractive to private investors, as well as gain the resources and develop the skills needed to succeed through commercialization.
-Victor and the Manufacturing and Competitiveness team assist businesses of all sizes with their U.S.-manufactured technologies and innovation in order to help drive down costs and increase the deployment of solar energy on the nation’s grid.
+Dr. Markus Beck joined the Solar Energy Technologies Office (SETO) in March, 2021, as the program manager for the Manufacturing and Competitiveness team.
+Markus and the Manufacturing and Competitiveness team assist businesses of all sizes with their U.S.-manufactured technologies and innovation in order to help drive down costs and increase the deployment of solar energy on the nation’s grid.

 Prior to joining SETO, Peter had a post-doctoral fellowship at the Singapore-Berkeley Research Initiative for Sustainable Energy based at the National University of Singapore where he worked on developing novel catalysts for the conversion of CO2 to value added chemicals.
 He received his Ph.D. in 2016 in chemical engineering from the University of California Berkeley, where he focused his research on solar fuels and thin film III-V solar materials.
 He received his B.S. in 2011 from the University of Notre Dame in chemical engineering.